very-doge-wow/stella/README.md

   -t TEMPLATE, --template TEMPLATE
                         Custom template file.
   -fh, --format-html    Output using html instead of md.
+  -ah, --advanced-html  Output using html instead of md with additional features.
   -css CSS, --css CSS   Path to optional css file to use for html generation (use in conjunction with -fh).
   -v, --verbose         Activate debug logging.
 ```
 <!-- markdownlint-enable MD013 -->

+The option `--advanced-html` can't be used with custom html, as it offers some additional functionality which would
+break when using custom CSS.
+It will create a static html site with dynamic navbar and a search for the chart's values.

 ## Adding `stella` Docstrings to your Chart